Guide

 Whether the dispute relates to a Power of Attorney or a Will, the usual process in bringing the matter to the attention of a judge is to file what is called a Notice of Application.
 Once more, this process is set forth in the Court of King's Bench Rules.

-The Notice of Application is a summary of the concerns and issues you, as an interested party in the deceased’s estate, have.
-It may be that you will be asking the court to put in some controls with respect to the way an executor has been conducting himself or herself, or you might be asking the court to review the circumstances surrounding the making of a Will and ultimately seeking a declaration that the Will is invalid.
+The Notice of Application is a summary of the concerns and issues you have as an interested party, either through an interest in the deceased's estate or as a family member with respect to their affairs while they are still alive.
+It may be that you will be asking the court to put in some controls concerning how the executor has conducted themselves, or you might be asking the court to review the circumstances surrounding the making of a Will and ultimately seeking a declaration that the Will is invalid.

-The Notice of Application process is also available to the executor who, if in fact, an issue arises during the course of the estates administration, to seek the advice and direction” from the court with any concerns he or she has, including any issues that are brought up by beneficiaries.
+The Notice of Application process is also available to the executor.
+If an issue arises during the course of the estate administration, an executor can seek "advice and direction" from the court with any concerns or interpretation matters, including any issues that are brought up by beneficiaries or where co-executors, who must act jointly, cannot agree on a course of action.

 The Notice of Application must be supported by evidence.
-The “story” must be told that sets out what issues have arisen either with respect to the preparation and execution of the Will or the administration of the estate.
+The "story" must be told in a manner that sets out what issues have arisen either with respect to the preparation and execution of the Will or the administration of the estate.
 This evidence is presented in affidavit form.
-The affidavit usually sets out a brief family history and background concerning the deceased along with a more focused presentation of the concerns the party has.
-If, for example, there are issues relating to testamentary capacity there may in fact be affidavits presented by healthcare providers or others that cared for the deceased around the time the Will was executed.
+The applicant's affidavit usually sets out a brief family history and background concerning the deceased, along with a more focused presentation of the concerns.
+If, for example, there are issues relating to testamentary capacity, there may be affidavits presented by healthcare providers or others who cared for the deceased around the time the Will was executed.

 The Process

 The Notice of Application and supporting affidavit or affidavits are filed with the court and then must be served on all interested parties.
-Those who might be reasonably defined as interested are usually members of the family, beneficiaries and often the Office of the Public Guardian, especially if there are beneficiaries under the age of 18.
+Those who might be reasonably defined as interested are usually members of the family, beneficiaries and often the Office of the Public Guardian and Trustee, especially if there are beneficiaries under the age of 18 or the matter concerns a person incapable of managing their own affairs (typical in Power of Attorney matters).
 The Notice of Application will have an initial return date before the court.
 The Court of King's Bench in Winnipeg has a sitting called the Uncontested List, Monday through Friday at 10:00 a.m.
 The first court appearance is usually two to three weeks after service of the Notice of Application and affidavit.

 The First Court Appearance

-The Uncontested List may be best described as a “triage” court.
-The judge reviews the materials and determines whether or not the matter is urgent, can be preceded on an uncontested basis or ought to be referred to what is called the “Contested List.”
+The Uncontested List may be best described as a "triage" court.
+The judge reviews the materials and determines whether or not the matter is urgent, can proceed on an uncontested basis or ought to be referred to what is called the "Contested List."

 Usually, this first court appearance is adjourned to permit the parties to file their materials and to ensure that every interested party has been served.
-In fact, this initial appearance on the Uncontested List may be adjourned up to two or three times before the judge, after hearing representation from counsel and individuals concerned, makes a determination as to how, from a procedural standpoint, the dispute needs to be resolved.
+In fact, this initial appearance on the Uncontested List may be adjourned more than once before the judge, after hearing representation from counsel and individuals concerned, makes a determination as to how, from a procedural standpoint, the dispute should proceed.

 What about Power of Attorney Disputes?